Quuxplusone/hexx/HACKING.md

 0758 = "58 x7"

-Facing is stored as a 2-byte little-endian quantity.
+The player's facing is stored as a 2-byte little-endian quantity.
 0000 is due south, 0040 is due west, 0080 is due north, and 00C0 is due east.
 Then it wraps around and keeps going; it actually tracks how many full rotations you've made, so that 1234 is a valid facing and means "west-south-west, having netted exactly 18 rightward full rotations over the course of the game."

 Spell knowledge is encoded as a 32-bit bitfield.
 For example, if you know the first spell in each of the four schools of magic, that's "80 80 80 80".
 If you know all of the Earth (Green) spells,